 The early Vedic period lasted up to 100 BC.
 It was during this time that the Rig Veda was composed.
 Therefore, this period is also called the Rig Vedic period.
 During this period, the king was believed to be the protector of the people, who took an active part in the government.
 This was a period in Indian history where men and women were given equal status and equal participation.
-Sense of equity prevailed in society.
+The sense of equity prevailed in society.

-From 1000 to 500 was the later Vedic period.
+From 1000 to 500 was the later Vedic period:

 600 BC – The formation of Sixteen Mahajanapadas (Great Kingdoms).